EnderFlop/discord_status_lyric_linker/README.md

 ## Step 4: Run the final installation script

-If you don't have Python, [install the latest version now](https://www.python.org/downloads/) Use a command prompt or terminal and run "python ./start.py" (or "python start.py" if you're running plain cmd) in the same directory as the "bot.py" and "start.py"
+If you don't have Python, [install the latest version now](https://www.python.org/downloads/) Use a command prompt or terminal and run "python ./start.py" ( "python start.py" if you're running plain cmd or "python .\start.py" in powershell) in the same directory as the "bot.py" and "start.py"

 ## Warning for Windows users